hideodaikoku/new-eden/48-recursion.md

 # recursion
 ![recursion](images/recursion.png)

-two Truths lead to undesirable result two Falsities lead to a desirable result one Truth with a touch of false leads to a desirable outcome yet Falsity combined with a touch of truth leads to a desirable outcome chain the methods and you will have the combinator
+two Truths lead to undesirable result<br/>
+two Falsities lead to a desirable result<br/>
+one Truth with a touch of<br/>
+false leads to a desirable outcome<br/>
+yet Falsity combined with a touch of<br/> truth leads to a desirable outcome<br/>
+chain the methods<br/>
+and you will have<br/>
+the combinator